ALL IDEAS

 -Onboarding Flow — first-run experience matters more on mobile

 Each day's memos become a daily note that links into the topic files.
-This preserves the timeline — you can trace how an idea evolved from a throwaway thought to a concrete plan.
+This preserves the timeline so I can trace how an idea went from a throwaway line to a concrete plan.

 Step 5: Open it in Obsidian

 The [[wikilinks]] light up.
-The graph view shows you which ideas cluster together, which ones are orphans, and which day triggered the most connections.
+Graph view shows which ideas cluster, which ones are orphans, and which days produced the most connections.

-Suddenly your two weeks of voice memos look like this:
+Two weeks of memos end up looking like this:

 Knowledge Graph — 7 topics from 10 voice memos